stuttter/wp-spider-cache/readme.txt

 It comes with:

 * Support for registering multiple cache servers
-* An administration UI for viewing cache data
+* An administration interface for viewing cache data
 * Ability to flush specific keys & groups
-* Drop-ins for `object-cache.php` & `advanced-cache.php`
+* Drop-in plugins for `object-cache.php` & `advanced-cache.php`

 = Also checkout =